Pranshoo21/Tableau_Data_Analysis_Projects/README.md

 # **Bussiness Case -02** Extract vs Live and Union
 * **Objective** - One of the retail chains in USA looking to implement Tableau as its business intelligence needs.
-However, they have following requirements which they want to know if that is possible or not using [US Data.csv](https://github.com/Pranshoo21/Tableau_Data_Analysis_Projects/files/10029911/US.Data.csv)[US Data.csv](https://github.com/Pranshoo21/Tableau_Data_Analysis_Projects/files/10029913/US.Data.csv)
+However, they have following requirements which they want to know if that is possible or not using Tableau.

-Tableau.
 The requirements are as follows:

   1. Business looking for a quick reporting solution and as per them their data will get refresh on daily basis but that refresh will happen after 15 hours after the previous load.
 Now the requirement is